 1. Credit Limits: A degree at Puget Sound requires a minimum of 32.00 units; a maximum of 16.00 units of transfer credit may apply toward that total.
 One Puget Sound unit is equivalent to 4 semester credits or 6 quarter credits (e.g., a 3 semester credit course would equal 0.75 units and a 5 quarter credit course would equal 0.83 units).

 a.
 No more than 4.00 units of credit earned through online or other distance education may transfer.

 b.
 No more than 2.00 units of activity credit may transfer.

 c.
 The 16.00-unit maximum includes any credit awarded for credit-by-examination programs, such as Advanced Placement and International Baccalaureate HL exams.

 2. General Transferability: Transfer courses must be similar to courses taught at the University of Puget Sound or otherwise appropriate for inclusion in a liberal arts discipline, with a scholarly approach to the topic.

 Note: We do not accept coursework designated as vocational or technical, remedial or retraining, focused on personal development, from professional disciplines not offered by the University, or that instructs in doctrine or ideology.

-3. Core Requirements: Core Requirements may be fulfilled via college transfer credit, but not via credit-by-examination.
+3. Core Requirements: Core Requirements may be fulfilled via college transfer credit.
 Transfer credit taken for Core Requirements is subject to some additional restrictions:

 a.
 The Connections and second Seminar in Scholarly Inquiry (SSI2) requirements must be completed in residence at Puget Sound.